 A 7.1 system adds two satellite speakers to the mix.

-For more information about Home theatre systems, see the Sound subpage in our Entertainment section.
+For more information about home theatre systems, see the Sound subpage in our Entertainment section.

 How we test